Reni Pereira

 Reni Clovis de Souza Pereira (born 13 January 1970) is a Brazilian politician as well as a lawyer, banker, and police officer.
 He has spent his political career representing Paraná, having served in the state legislature from 2012 to 2012 and as mayor of Foz do Iguaçu from 2013 to 2016.

 Personal life

-At the age of 8 Pereira began working in a mechanical workshop, and in his teens he was a seminarian for 8 years.
-He is also a lawyer graduated from UNIFOZ and holds a postgraduate degree in Tax Law from Faculdades Integradas de Curitiba.
+At the age of 8, Pereira began working in a mechanical workshop, and in his teens, he was a seminarian for 8 years.
+He is also a lawyer who graduated from UNIFOZ and holds a postgraduate degree in Tax Law from Faculdades Integradas de Curitiba.
 He went on a public tender for banking and later joined the teaching profession.
 In 1993, Pereira moved to Foz do Iguaçu after getting a job with the federal highway police.
 In 2002, through the recommendation from his friends, he entered the politics.

 He is married to Claudia Pereira, former member of the Paraná state legislature, with whom he has three children: Renan, Marina, and Manuela.